-Samson K. Ndanyi joins the Department of History as visiting assistant professor of history and Africana studies.
+Samson K. Ndanyi joins the Department of History as assistant professor of history and Africana studies.
 He received a Ph.D. from Indiana University, where he taught courses such as American History and Medieval Heroes as an associate instructor.
 His research interests include expressive popular cultures in Africa, maritime piracy in the Horn of Africa, Black cinema, Black protests, child labor, and the African diaspora.
 He likes indoor recreational activities, reggae concerts, and fine cuisine.

 My teaching interests include two survey courses in African history and contemporary African American: African civilization to 1900, and African American from 1900.